YuanGongND/ltu/README.md

 5. The GPT-assisted data generation code for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/qa_generation) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/qa_generation), respectively.
 6. The Whisper-feature extraction code for LTU-AS is in [here](https://github.com/YuanGongND/ltu/blob/main/src/ltu_as/extract_whisper_feature.py).
 7. The training shell scripts with our hyperparameters for each stage for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), respectively.
-8. The finetuning python script (which will be called by the above shell scripts) for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), respectively.
+8. The finetuning Python script (which will be called by the above shell scripts) for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), respectively.

-For training, the start point is the training shell scripts at [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), these shell scripts will call `ltu-main/{ltu,ltu_as}/finetune.py`, which will call the customerized huggingface transformer which contains the LTU/LTU-AS model and peft package.
+For training, the start point is the training shell scripts at [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), these shell scripts will call `ltu-main/{ltu,ltu_as}/finetune.py`, which will call the customized hugging face transformer which contains the LTU/LTU-AS model and peft package.

 If you have a question about the code, please create an issue.